Frank Woon-A-Tai

-Frank Woon-A-Tai (born May 22, 1950) is the chief instructor of the International Karate Daigaku, President of the Caribbean Karate College, Chief instructor and Chairman of the Guyana Karate College, and Chairman of IKD Canada and IKD Guyana.
-He is a ninth degree black belt in Shotokan Karate.
+Frank Woon-A-Tai (born May 22, 1950) is a Guyanese chief instructor of the International Karate Daigaku, President of the Caribbean Karate College, Chief instructor and Chairman of the Guyana Karate College, and Chairman of IKD Canada and IKD Guyana.
+He is a tenth-degree black belt in Shotokan Karate.

 Early life

-Frank was born on May 22, 1950 in Georgetown, Guyana.
+Frank Woon-A-Tai was born on May 22, 1950, in Georgetown, Guyana.
 He revealed his DNA test results in his book, which came up as 86% Chinese from Canton and 14% Afro-Guyanese.